 The Statement of Net Assets presents the cash balance of the governmental activities of the Health District at year end.
-The Statement of Activities compares disbursements and program receipts for each program or function of the Health District's governmental activities and business-type activities.
+The Statement of Activities compares disbursements and program receipts for each program or function of the Health District's governmental activities.
 Disbursements are reported by function.
 A function is a group of related activities designed to accomplish a major service or regulatory program for which the Health District is responsible.